Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### Veams with JS/SCSS

-To work with JavaScript and SCSS you have to use Veams as framework.
+To work with JavaScript and SCSS you have to use Veams.

-The current version is v5.xx and you can find the documentation under https://github.com/Veams/veams.
+The current version is v5.xx and you can find the documentation at https://github.com/Veams/veams.

 ---